Healthcare associated infections

 HSE services and information

-Help prevent the spread of harmful bacteria.
+Help to stop the spread of harmful viruses and bacteria.
 Learn how to protect yourself and others from infection.

 Bacteria are becoming resistant to antibiotics.
 Find out why some common antibiotics do not work as well as they used to.